Creative-Difficulty/nixos-config/INSTALL.md

     SSHPASS='sshpassword' nix run github:nix-community/nixos-anywhere -- --generate-hardware-config nixos-generate-config ./hosts/nixosbtw/hardware-configuration.nix --flake '.#nixosbtw' --env-password 'sshpassword' --build-on remote --target-host nixos@192.168.0.100
     ```

----

 ## 3. After install

 (NOTE: YOU HAVE TO BOOT THE INSTALLER IN UEFI MODE)?

-1. Copy configuration over to target machine: `git clone https://github.com/Creative-Difficulty/nixos-config.git`
+1. Copy configuration over to the target machine: `git clone https://github.com/Creative-Difficulty/nixos-config.git`
-2. Run `sudo nixos-rebuild switch --flake .#nixosbtw`
+2. Run `sudo nixos-rebuild switch --flake .#nixosbtw` to make sure the config from the Git repo gets applied over the one used by nixos-anywhere.
 3. Install home-manager standalone:

     ```bash